Air pollution dropped dramatically during lockdown

 Ian Longley said previous analysis had shown that 'business as usual' improvements in vehicle emissions technology meant the country might achieve similar air quality to that of the lockdown sometime in the late 2030s, "if at all".

-Dr Longley has been monitoring the air in Auckland, Wellington and Christchurch since the country moved to alert level 4.
+Dr Longley has been monitoring the air in Christchurch, Auckland and Wellington since the country moved to alert level 4.

 The changes in the air pollution are consistent with changes in traffic volumes, Dr Longley said.